 To become a successful cyclist it is important to have a good level of base fitness.
 This is basically your body ability to process oxygen and produce energy.

 Aerobic decoupling is simply a numerical measurement of aerobic efficiency and fitness.
 The longer you can ride without experiencing a significant decoupling the more fit you are.
 It is important to monitor this over the base period so that you can be sure that you have reached peak base fitness before moving onto the build phase

-If you are using software sure as training peaks then the figure you need to look for is Pwr: Hr and as a rough guide you are looking for a figure of less than 5% to show good aerobic fitness, the lower the better.
-It is important to look at a section of steady state work and be aware that poor hydration/coffee and sleep can all affect the outcome so needs to be limited.
+If you are using software sure as training peaks then the figure you need to look for is Pwr: Hr.
+As a rough guide, you are looking for a figure of less than 5% to show good aerobic fitness, the lower the better.
+It is important to look at a section of steady-state work and be aware that poor hydration/coffee and sleep can all affect the outcome so needs to be limited.

-Heart rate drifts over time during a workout as the muscles fatigue however this can be limited during a good base fitness block.
+Heart rate drifts overtime during a workout as the muscles fatigue however this can be limited during a good base fitness block.

 The image below was taken from a 3 hour endurance ride.
 This particular athlete had a Pw:Hr figure of 7.14%.
 As you can see the heart rate started to drift at 1hour 20min.

 I have put a trend line in the image below to highlight this.

 As you can see it doesn’t matter how high your FTP figure is as on a long event it is your aerobic fitness that limits you not your power.